Brynn Thunstedt crowned Westby's Syttende Mai Princess

-Westby Syttende Mai crowned Brynn Thunstedt its 2022 Princess at a coronation held in the Westby Area Performing Arts Center, Saturday afternoon.
+Westby Syttende Mai crowned Brynn Thunstedt its 2022 Princess at a coronation held in the Westby Area Performing Arts Center last weekend.

 Joining Thunstedt on the court are First Attendant Marissa Klum and Second Attendant Mora Martine.
 Thunstedt is the daughter of Stephanie and Eric Thunstedt, Klum is the daughter of Sam and Jeff Klum, and Martine is the daughter of Kira and Derek Martine.